dancing-ui/sentinel-golang/core/llm_token_ratelimit/README_en.md

 #### Notes

+- Since only input tokens can be predicted at present, **it is recommended to use PETA for rate limiting specifically targeting input tokens**
 - PETA uses tiktoken to estimate input token consumption but requires downloading or preconfiguring the `Byte Pair Encoding (BPE)` dictionary
   - Online mode
     - tiktoken needs to download encoding files online for the first use